cwilliams145/nmos-id-timing-model/README.md

-# [Work In Progress] AMWA MS-04 NMOS Identity and Timing Model Specification
+# AMWA MS-04 NMOS Identity and Timing Model Specification

 AMWA MS-04 is an AMWA Data Model Specification for identity and timing that applies to AMWA NMOS specifications associated with the identification and processing of content.